 A drug screen is required for all students upon admission to the nursing program.
-Due to requirements mandated by our clinical facilities throughout San Bernardino and Riverside Counties, all students in the BSN program will be required to have a CLEAR DRUG SCREEN TEST COMPLETED BEFORE THE START OF THE NURSING PROGRAM.
+Due to requirements mandated by our clinical facilities throughout San Bernardino and Riverside Counties, all students in the BSN program will be required to have a CLEAR DRUG SCREEN TEST COMPLETED

+BEFORE THE START OF THE NURSING PROGRAM.

 The Nursing Department uses a designated vendor to perform the drug screen test and maintain the records.
 Students are responsible for paying and getting this information to the DON by the due date.
-If a student has not obtained a "clear" drug screen test by the due date, the student will not be able to participate in the Nursing program.
-There will be NO EXCEPTIONS TO FULFILLING THIS MANDATORY REQUIREMENT.
 It is the students' responsibility to pay for the initial admission test.
-If the test comes back positive or inconclusive (i.e., dilution, etc.), the student will be required to repeat the test at their own expense.
+If the test result is positive, the student will not be allowed to participate in the program.
+If the student wishes to appeal the result, the student must speak to the Department Chair or Program Director.
+If the test comes back inconclusive, the student will be required to repeat the test once within 72 hours at their own expense.